How the curve algorithm for GPS logging works

-Since Geotab sends the exact details through the curve logic to the server, we can run machine learning algorithms on that data.
-What only could be done by humans in the past, machines can now do, by recognizing key patterns in the data, and thus finding hidden information.
+Since Geotab sends the exact details through the curve logic to the server, Geotab engineers can run machine learning algorithms on that data.
+What only humans could do in the past, machines can now do too, by recognizing key data patterns, and thus finding hidden information.

 For instance, a machine learning algorithm could recognize that you're discharging the battery because you left the lights on overnight.
 It could recognize ripples in the voltage curve that indicate that the starter motor is about to fail.
 It could even identify that your battery was about to fail within the next two weeks.

-The way Geotab records data allows for unique and powerful applications that leverage Big Data and Machine Learning.
+The way Geotab records data allows for unique and powerful applications that leverage big data and machine learning.
 The ability to predict the failure of a battery or alternator, can help cut the amount of downtime, and mean a big difference to the bottom line for a large fleet.
 People's lives can be saved by using this data to predict dangerous driving or unsafe road conditions.
-We are entering a new era, one where the world is made better by using data and machines.
+Geotab, our partners, and our customers are entering a new era – one where the world is made better by using data and machines.

 If you liked this post, let us know!

 Neil Cawse founded Geotab in 2000 with a singular purpose: to create technology for organizations to unlock the fleet vehicle data needed to empower critical business decisions.

 Geotab's blog posts are intended to provide information and encourage discussion on topics of interest to the telematics community at large.
 Geotab is not providing technical, professional or legal advice through these blog posts.
 While every effort has been made to ensure the information in this blog post is timely and accurate, errors and omissions may occur, and the information presented here may become out-of-date with the passage of time.